OSM-Notes/OSM-Notes-Ingestion/docs/Cleanup_Integration.md

 - **Logging**: Comprehensive logging for all operations
 - **Cleanup**: Proper cleanup of temporary files and resources

+## When to Use Each Mode

+### Use Full Cleanup When:
+- Starting fresh with a new database
+- Removing all data and components
+- Resetting the entire system
+- Before major upgrades or migrations

+### Use Partition-Only Cleanup When:
+- Removing old partition tables to free disk space
+- Cleaning up after data retention policies
+- Maintaining base tables while removing historical partitions
+- Regular maintenance operations

 ## Future Enhancements

+Potential improvements planned:

 1. **Dry-Run Mode**: Add `--dry-run` option for testing
 2. **Selective Cleanup**: Allow cleaning specific components only